-Revenue disaggregation by industry vertical and geography has been included in segment information (Refer note 19).
+Revenue disaggregation by industry vertical and geography has been included in segment information (Refer note 18).

-While disclosing the aggregate amount of transaction price yet to be recognised as revenue towards unsatisfied (or partially satisfied) performance obligations, along with the broad time band for the expected time to recognise those revenues, the Group has applied the practical expedient in Ind AS 115.
-Accordingly, the Group has not disclosed the aggregate transaction price allocated to unsatisfied (or partially satisfied) performance obligations which pertain to contracts where revenue recognised corresponds to the value transferred to customer typically involving time and material, outcome based and event based contracts
+While disclosing the aggregate amount of transaction price yet to be recognised as revenue towards unsatisfied (or partially satisfied) performance obligations, along with the broad time band for the expected time to recognise those revenues, the Group has applied the practical expedient in IFRS 15.
+Accordingly, the Group has not disclosed the aggregate transaction price allocated to unsatisfied (or partially satisfied) performance obligations which pertain to contracts where revenue recognised corresponds to the value transferred to customer typically involving time and material, outcome based and event based contracts out of which 53.05% is expected to be recognised as revenue in the next year and the halance thereafter.
+No consideration from contracts with customers is excluded from the amount mentioned above

 Unsatisfied (or partially satisfied) performance obligations are subject to variability due to several factors such as terminations, changes in scope of contracts, periodic revalidations of the estimates, economic factors (changes in currency rates, tax laws etc).
-The aggregate value of transaction price allocated to unsatisfied (or partially satisfied) performance obligations is ₹1,13,827 crore out of which 53.05% is expected to be recognised as revenue in the next year and the balance thereafter.
-No consideration from contracts with customers is excluded from the amount mentioned above.
+The aggregate value of transaction price allocated to unsatisfied (or partially satisfied) performance obligations is \$15,507 million